Combarbalá: Climate

 Combarbalá's climate is semi-arid, with a relative humidity around 50%.
 Summer temperatures range from 24 to 33 C with the much cooler nights typical of desert climates.
 Winter temperatures are generally above freezing, the minimum being ~3 °C. Most of the year it is clear and sunny.
 Annual rainfall is about 200 mm, but long droughts and heavy rains are not rare in the region.

 The vegetation found in the commune is typical of the area climate, adapted to the dryness and low relative humidity of the climate.
 Predominating species are in most of the area are different types of cacti, hawthorns and carob trees.
 However, in the valleys, near the rivers, is possible to find more water-demanding species, like Eucalyptus and Weeping Willows.

 Rivers in the area are fed by two main sources: rain and melting snow.
 Because of this, their levels rise at least twice a year: in winter due to rains, and in summer due to snow melting.
 In a normal year, rains can be up to 200 mm.
 But periods of drought or heavy raining are not uncommon.

 There are a number of small rivers that come down from the Andes mountain chain, which tribute their water to the three main rivers in the commune: Combarbalá, Cogotí and Pama.
 All of them end at the Cogotí dam, which has a capacity of 150 million cubic meters (~39 billion gallons).
 From there, it flows into the Guatulame River and then to La Paloma dam in the commune of Monte Patria.

 Economic activities

 For almost two centuries, Combarbalá's main economic activity has been mining of copper, gold and silver.
-However, due to the declinne of smaller mining operations, these activities have been greatly diminished.
+However, due to the decline of smaller mining operations, these activities have been greatly diminished.
 Besides mining, other activities such as agriculture, goat shepherding, and craft work of Combarbalita stone have become important productive activities.
 There are a number of artisans in the area that work with the stone and produce a variety of decorative and utilitarian objects.
 Goat cheese is also a famous product of the zone, and export-grade grape production has become the main agricultural activity, with the only caveat that it produces seasonal work.

 Combarbalá is served by La Pelicana Airport, an airstrip 13 km to the north.